PCRuniversum/PCRedux/paper/paper.md

 # Summary

-Data having a sigmoid ('S'-shaped) curves are found in many experiments.
-An example are amplification curve data from quantitative Polyerase Chain Reactions (qPCR).
+Data having a sigmoid ('S'-shaped) curvature are found in numerous experiments.
+An example are amplification curve data from quantitative Polymerase Chain Reactions (qPCR).
 The qPCR is an indispensable method in many disciplines such as human diagnostics and forensics [@martins_dna_2015].
-There are numerous software packages for the analysis of qPCR data were published [@pabinger_survey_2014,
+There are dedicated software packages for the analysis of qPCR data, which can be used for the quantification of tartget DNA [@pabinger_survey_2014, @rodiger_r_2015].
-@rodiger_r_2015].
 These software packages provide complex pipelines and a rich sets of criteria to process qPCR data adequately.
-This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@rodiger_chippcr:_2015, @spiess_impact_2015,
+This includes the pre-processing of raw data, fitting of non-linear models on raw data, the calculation of the cycle of quantification the calculation of amplification efficiencies, the relative gene expression analysis, normalization procedures, and data management [@rodiger_chippcr:_2015, @spiess_impact_2015, @rodiger_enabling_2017,
-@rodiger_enabling_2017, @mallona_chainy:_nodate].
+@mallona_chainy:_nodate].
+Yet, non of them aims to make use of the curvature for classification and machine learning.

 The `PCRedux` package contains functions and data sets for machine learning and statistical analysis with a focus on amplification curve data.
 The data sets